July 9, 2018

 Religious organizations seeking recognition must complete the guidelines outlined on the Office of Religious Life website (orl.usc.edu/organizations/recognition/application/) prior to receiving university recognition.
 This letter must be uploaded to engageSC during the recognition process.

 Fraternities and Sororities seeking recognition must complete guidelines outlined on the Office of Fraternity and Sorority Leadership Development website (greeklife.usc.edu/) prior to receiving university recognition.
+Recognition of social fraternities and sororities at USC is guided by the Trojan Greek Community Standards and Accreditation, USC governing fraternity and sorority councils, and if applicable inter/national organization policies.

 Student organizations may be affiliated with other off-campus organizations.
 If this is the case, the student organization must submit a copy of the constitution, articles of incorporation or other governance document of the external organization for university approval.